arunabhg/node-express-actions/README.md

 _Here the \* after the repo name means the repo can be accessed by all refs and not only main._

-10. Go to the YAML file in your GitHub Workflows.<br />
+10. Go to the YAML file in your project's GitHub Workflows.<br />
     10.1 Add an env section with the bucket name, region & permissions.<br />
     `env:
 BUCKET_NAME: "<aws-bucket-name>"